-Precautions for safe handling

-Safe handling Handle gently.
+Precautions for safe handling Safe handling Handle gently.
 Use good occupational work practice.
 Observe manufacturer's storage and handling recommendations contained within this SDS.
 Avoid all personal contact, including inhalation.
 Avoid smoking, naked lights, heat or ignition sources.
 Explosives must not be struck with metal implements.
 Avoid mechanical and thermal shock and friction.
+Use in a well ventilated area.
+Avoid contact with incompatible materials.
 Organic powders when finely divided over a range of concentrations regardless of particulate size or shape and suspended in air or some other oxidizing medium may form explosive dust-air mixtures and result in a fire or dust explosion (including secondary explosions) Minimise airborne dust and eliminate all ignition sources.
 Keep away from heat, hot surfaces, sparks, and flame.
 Establish good housekeeping practices.
 Remove dust accumulations on a regular basis by vacuuming or gentle sweeping to avoid creating dust clouds.
 Use continuous suction at points of dust generation to capture and minimise the accumulation of dusts.
 Particular attention should be given to overhead and hidden horizontal surfaces to minimise the probability of a "secondary" explosion.
 According to NFPA Standard 654, dust layers 1/32 in.(0.8 mm) thick can be sufficient to warrant immediate cleaning of the area.
-Other information Store cases in a well ventilated magazine licenced for the appropriate Class, Division and Compatibility Group.
+Do not use air hoses for cleaning.
+Minimise dry sweeping to avoid generation of dust clouds.
+Other information Store cases in a well ventilated magazine licensed for the appropriate Class, Division and Compatibility Group.
 Rotate stock to prevent ageing.
 Use on FIFO (first in-first out) basis.
 Observe manufacturer's storage and handling recommendations contained within this SDS.
 Store in a cool place in original containers.
+Keep containers securely sealed.
+No smoking, naked lights, heat or ignition sources.
+Store in an isolated area away from other materials.
+Keep storage area free of debris, waste and combustibles.